reconhub/learn/content/post/practical-stegen.md

 ```

 The p-value of 0.576 confirms the previous graphics: the illness does
-not seem to be linked to age.
+not appear to be associated with age.

-### Is illness linked to gender?
+### Is illness associated with gender?

 To test the association between gender and illness (2 categorical
 variables), we first build a 2-by-2 (contingency) table, using: